ChristK/IMPACTncd_Engl/README.md

 4. In terminal, Type git clone https://github.com/your_username/IMPACTncd_Engl.git (the link you copied)

-5. The next steps can be found in this vignette [How to run a test of IMPACTncd_Engl](https://docs.google.com/document/d/1rJYNErUTgamlyGw94i-RzgzMSVlzyqxW_CJsZBBN34U/edit?pli=1#heading=h.bo0sonprg2dl).
+5. The next steps can be found in : [How to run a test of IMPACTncd_Engl vignette](https://docs.google.com/document/d/1rJYNErUTgamlyGw94i-RzgzMSVlzyqxW_CJsZBBN34U/edit?pli=1#heading=h.bo0sonprg2dl)

+6. To run different policy scenarios are explained in [How to run different scenarios in IMPACTncd_Engl]()

+7. To understand models outputs is explained [here]()

+8. To completely delete the package IMPACTncd_Engl is explained in a section called [How to remove IMPACTncd_Engl installed package]() in [How to run different scenarios in IMPACTncd_Engl]()

 ## Further notes and references